Power-balancing dual-port grid-forming power converter control for renewable integration and hybrid AC/DC power systems: Stability analysis

 with line susceptances $\mc W_\ac =\diag \{b_1,b_2\}$ and damping $D=\diag\{d_1,0,0\} \succeq 0$.
 For $b_2/b_1=m_3/m_2$, the solution of the dynamics starting from the initial condition $\eta(0)=c(\tfrac{b_2}{b_1},0)$ and $\omega(0)=\mathbbl{0}_3$ is given by $\zeta=\sqrt{b_1/m_2}$ and $\eta_1(t)=\tfrac{b_2}{b_1} \cos(\zeta t)$, $\eta_2(t)=-\cos(\zeta t)$, $\omega_1(t)=0$, $\omega_2(t)=\frac{b_2}{\sqrt{b_1 m_2}} \sin(\zeta t)$, and $\omega_3(t)=-\zeta\sin(\zeta t)$.
 Thus, the solution does not converge and the system is not asymptotically stable. \end{example} In this example, for every choice of machine parameters (i.e., $m_1$, $m_2$, $m_3$, and $d_1$), there exists network parameters (i.e., $b_1$ and $b_2$) such that the multi-machine ac system is not asymptotically stable.
 In other words, in our setting, stability conditions that only require connectedness of the network can, in general, not be obtained.

-Based on this observation, we first focus on stability conditions for \eqref{eq:full.dynamics.change.of.coordiantes} that depend on the device and ac network parameters and can be verified individually for each ac subgrid.
-However, in practice the exact network parameters are often not known.
-Therefore, Sec.~\ref{subsec:scalable} introduces more practical conditions that only require knowledge of the individual ac network topologies (i.e., the node and edge set) but not the exact network parameters (i.e., edge weights).
-Finally, Sec.~\ref{subsec:illustrative.examples} provides examples that illustrate the stability conditions.
+Motivated by this observation, Sec.~\ref{subsec:scalable} develops stability conditions that can be verified for each ac subgrid and only require partial knowledge of the graph of each ac system, i.e., do not require knowledge of control gains and line susceptances.
+Sec.~\ref{subsec:mainresult} provides the stability result and Sec.~\ref{subsec:illustrative.examples} provides examples that illustrate the stability conditions.